lowepowerlab/protocols/pcr_classify_ralstonia.md

 * Resolve on **2%** agarose gel

 ## 2. Phylotype PCR (Multiplex)
-**If reaction is positive, notify Tiffany Lowe-Power immediately.**

 **Citation**: Fegan, M, and P. Prior 2005.
 How complex is the R. solanacearum species complex?
 In: Bacterial Wilt: The Disease and the Ralstonia solanacearum species complex (C. Allen, P. Prior, and A.C.
 Hayward, editors).
 APS Press, St Paul.